 Project monitoring and reporting

-Monitoring funded projects and evaluating their impact are part of the statutory duties of the Strategic Research Council (Act on the Academy of Finland, section 5 b).
-The Academy of Finland monitors and evaluates SRC-funded projects in accordance with SRC funding principles.
-The projects must report regularly to the Academy of Finland on their activities both during and after the funding period.
+Monitoring funded projects and evaluating their impact are part of the statutory duties of the Strategic Research Council (Act on the Research Council of Finland, section 5 b).
+Monitoring and evaluation of SRC-funded projects is done in accordance with SRC funding principles.
+The projects must report regularly on their activities both during and after the funding period.
 A consortium reports on its activities as a whole, not separately for each subproject.

 Three objectives have been set for the monitoring: